 What’s at the festival?

-We aim to provide over 100 different real ales alongside 50 or so different craft ciders and perries.
+We aim to provide more than 120 different real ales alongside 50 or so different craft ciders and perries.
 We also put on entertainment at each session, a selection of hot and cold food, and a good time.
-Although we do manage our stocks with a view to having a good selection of top labels each day, the beer and cider choice is subject to availability and will inevitably become more limited as the weekend goes on.”
+Although we do manage our stocks with a view to having a good selection of top labels each day, the beer and cider choice is subject to availability and will inevitably become more limited as the weekend goes on.

 Where is the festival?

 At the Brangwyn Hall in the Guildhall on St Helen’s Road, Swansea, SA1 4PE.